wamp-proto/wamp-proto/spec/basic.md

 #### INVOCATION

-If the *Dealer* is able to fullfill (mediate) the call and it allows the call, it sends a `INVOCATION` message to the respective *Callee* implementing the procedure:
+If the *Dealer* is able to fulfill (mediate) the call and it allows the call, it sends a `INVOCATION` message to the respective *Callee* implementing the procedure:

     [INVOCATION, Request|id, REGISTERED.Registration|id, Details|dict]